nuiben/pomodoro/README.md

 A Promodoro Timer desktop application built in Python, using PyGame to create interactive UI elements.

+As of 09-17-2023, I've decided that converting this project to Java offers performance benefits and the upside of already knowing JFX.

 ## Optimizations
 - [ ] Conference with UI artist to discuss how to achieve button press effect with shadows.
 - [ ] Update main.py so there is no delay on button press